Experienced Construction Accident Injury Attorneys Serving the Bronx & All of New York City

 We are proud to represent union workers who have been hurt on the job.
 Members of our team have been recognized as leading advocates for workers of all professions, fighting for justice on behalf of individual clients as well as safer workplaces for everyone.

 Please call Maggiano, DiGirolamo & Lizzi at (212) 543-1600 today for a FREE review of your case.
-Our construction accident lawyers serve clients throughout the five boroughs of NYC and other areas of New York.
+Our Bronx construction accident lawyers serve clients throughout the Bronx and other areas of New York.